geraldspreer/testrunner.vim/README.md

+# vim-testrunner

-> [!NOTE]
+> [!WARNING]
 > This is work in progress and contributions are welcome.
 I will remove this notice, once I deem the plugin to be ready.

-# vim-testrunner

 A vim/neovim plugin that allows the user to run unit-tests from inside the editor.
 It supports multiple testing frameworks like `PyTest`, `RSpec` and `Jasmine`.

 ## Installation